ansible/ansible/docs/docsite/rst/playbooks_delegation.rst

 In the above example, if we had 100 hosts, 3 hosts in the group 'webservers' would complete the play completely before moving on to the next 3 hosts.

-The ''serial'' keyword can also be specified as a percentage in Ansible 1.8 and later, which will be applied to the total number of hosts in a play, in order to determine the number of hosts per pass::
+The ``serial`` keyword can also be specified as a percentage, which will be applied to the total number of hosts in a play, in order to determine the number of hosts per pass::

     - name: test play